Mrmayman/quantum-launcher/README.md

 - Managing your aternos servers from within the launcher.

 # Note on Piracy
-I do not encourage or promote piracy in any way.
-Authentication is not implemented for ease of implementation and use.
-If you use this launcher, it is assumed that you already paid for the game and want a more convenient way to play it.
+(For legal reasons) I do not encourage or promote piracy in any way.
+Authentication is not implemented for ease of development and use.
+If you use this launcher and pirate the game, you are playing at your own risk.

 If anyone has any complaint, open an issue in the repo and I will address it.